The Middle East Crisis Factory

 Why is the Middle East a crisis factory, and how can it be fixed?
 What does the future look like for its 500 million people?
-Should the West strong-arm it towards democracy, or leave it alone to its tyrants and terrorists?
+And what role should the West play?

-This is a book about the failures of Arab history, the reality of its horizons, and the reasons for hope.
-Written by children of the region, whose lives have been shaped by its turmoil and who care deeply about its future, The Middle East Crisis Factory offers a bold vision for those seeking peace and democracy in the Middle East.
+This book, written by two children of the region, is about the failures of history, and the reasons for hope.
+The Middle East Crisis Factory offers a bold vision for those seeking peace and democracy in the Middle East.

 Ahmed Gatnash is a British-Libyan intellectual, activist and entrepreneur, and co-founder of the Kawaakibi Foundation, hosting its Arab Tyrant Manual podcast.
 He tweets as @gatnash.

 Iyad El-Baghdadi is a Palestinian writer, activist and entrepreneur, and founder/president of the Kawaakibi Foundation and its website The Arab Tyrant Manual.
 He tweets as @iyad_elbaghdadi.